 NOTE For some commands, you may also specify revisions and revisions on a branch.
-For example, /bridge/server/readme.txt/1.2 specifies revision 1.2, while /bridge/server/ readme.txt/1.2/1.2.1/1.2.1.0 specifies revision 1.2.1.0 on the 1.2.1 branch.
+For example, /bridge/server/readme.txt/1.2 specifies revision 1.2, while /bridge/server/readme.txt/1.2/1.2.1/1.2.1.0 specifies revision 1.2.1.0 on the 1.2.1 branch.
 See the instructions specific to each command.

 When specifying a project for the entity argument in a command line, you can either specify the entire path or make the path relative to the current project.
-You specify the current project by either setting the PCLI_PP variable or specifying the -pp option on the command line.
+You specify the current project by either setting the PCLI\PP variable or specifying the -pp option on the command line.
 The entity argument for PCLI project commands is optional.
-You do not have to specify it if you have set a current project database and want the command to operate on the project database, or if you have set a current project and want the command to work on a project other than the current project or you want the command to work on a versioned file, you must specify a value for the entity argument.
+You do not have to specify it if you have set a current project database and want the command to operate on the project database, or if you have set a current project and want the command to operate on that project.
+If you want the command to work on a project other than the current project or you want the command to work on a versioned file, you must specify a value for the entity argument.